CWE-1423: Exposure of Sensitive Information caused by Shared Microarchitectural Predictor State that Influences Transient Execution

 Frequently Asked Questions

-If exploited, CWE-1423 (CWE-1423: Exposure of Sensitive Information caused by Shared Microarchitectural Predictor State that Influences Transient Execution) it can compromise Read Memory, leading to outcomes such as Scope: Confidentiality Likelihood: Medium.
+If exploited, CWE-1423 (Exposure of Sensitive Information caused by Shared Microarchitectural Predictor State that Influences Transient Execution) it can compromise Confidentiality, leading to outcomes such as Read Memory.

 Recommended mitigations for CWE-1423 include: The hardware designer can attempt to prevent transient execution from causing observable discrepancies in specific covert channels.
 Hardware designers may choose to use microarchitectural bits to tag predictor entries.
 For example, each predictor entry may be tagged with a kernel-mode bit which, when set, indicates that the predictor entry was created in kernel mode.
 The processor can use this bit to enforce that predictions in the current mode must have been trained in the current mode.
 This can prevent malicious cross-mode training, such as when user-mode software attempts to create predictor entries that influence transient execution in the kernel.
 Predictor entry tags can also be used to associate each predictor entry with the SMT thread that created it, and thus the processor can enforce that each predictor entry can only be used by the SMT thread that created it.
 This can prevent an SMT thread from using predictor entries crafted by a malicious sibling SMT thread.
-Effectiveness: Moderate Note: Tagging can be highly effective for predictor state that is comprised of discrete elements, such as an array of recently visited branch targets.
-Predictor state can also have different representations that are not conducive to tagging.
-For example, some processors keep a compressed digest of branch history which does not contain discrete elements that can be individually tagged.
 Hardware designers may choose to sanitize microarchitectural predictor state (for example, branch prediction history) when the processor transitions to a different context, for example, whenever a system call is invoked.
 Alternatively, the hardware may expose instruction(s) that allow software to sanitize predictor state according to the user's threat model.
 For example, this can allow operating system software to sanitize predictor state when performing a context switch from one process to another.
-Effectiveness: Moderate Note: This technique may not be able to mitigate weaknesses that arise from predictor state that is shared across SMT threads.
-Sanitizing predictor state on context switches may also negatively impact performance, either by removing predictor entries that could be reused when returning to the previous context, or by slowing down the context switch itself.

-CWE-1423 can be detected using MemberOf.
+CWE-1423 can be detected using Manual Analysis and Automated Analysis.
 Combining automated tooling with manual review typically yields the best coverage.

-CWE-1423 commonly affects Languages.
+CWE-1423 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+